 - The Judge Robert S. Prince Scholarship will be awarded to an undergraduate Junior or Senior in college OR a graduate school student or applicant who has been accepted for admission to graduate school.

-- Applicants must be a United States citizen or documented legal resident, and a resident of Brockton or one of the surrounding communities of Easton, Stoughton, Bridgewater, East Bridgewater, or West Bridgewater.
+- Applicants must be a United States citizen or documented legal resident, and a resident of Brockton or one of the surrounding communities of Bridgewater, East Bridgewater, Easton, Raynham, Stoughton, and West Bridgewater.

 - The selected student will be one who has shown exemplary commitment to community service on a local, regional, national, or international level, and who has exhibited dedication to a career path which is service-based.

 - United States citizen or documented legal resident